 List of epochs type

-A list of instants in time shall be represented by an element of type list of epochs.
+A list of instants in time shall be represented by an element of type List of Epochs.

 The epochs in a list of epochs shall be chronologically ordered.

-The difference between two consecutive epochs in a list of times shall be greater than zero.
+The difference between two consecutive epochs in a list of epochs shall be greater than zero.